-The chance that you will make it through life with all of your natural teeth is slim.
-If you currently practice bad oral hygiene habits or suffer from periodontal disease, the chances are much higher that you will suffer from tooth loss.
+There is a small chance that you will make it through life with all of your natural teeth.
+If you currently practice bad oral hygiene habits or suffer from gum disease, the chances are much higher that you will suffer from tooth loss.

-Your natural teeth are best for your oral health, but dental implants are now considered the the number one replacement option when multiple teeth are missing.
-If you are missing two or more teeth, Fallston MD dentist, Dr. Melissa Elliot offers multiple dental implants.
+Your natural teeth are best for your oral health.
+However, dental implants are the number one replacement option when multiple teeth are missing.
+If you are missing two or more teeth, our Fallston restorative dentist offers multiple dental implants.

 Multiple Dental Implants

 If you have multiple missing teeth, it will require anywhere from two to eight dental implants to secure a dental prosthesis.
-We suggest that you are schedule a consultation with Dr. Elliott to determine exactly how many you need.
-When replacing multiple teeth, a very precise treatment plan.
+We suggest that you schedule a consultation with us to determine how many you need.
+When replacing multiple teeth, a dentist needs a very precise treatment plan.

 Dental Implant Supported Denture

-If you are missing most or all of their teeth, an implant-secured denture can be used to replace them.
-Two to eight implants will be surgically placed in the jaw bone to support a customized denture.
-The number of implants needed to properly support a denture will depend on where the implants are being placed (in the upper or lower jaw).
+If you are missing most or all of their teeth, we can use an implant-secured denture to replace them.
+An oral surgeon will insert two to eight implants in the jaw bone to support a custom denture.
+The number of implants you need to support a denture properly will depend on where the implants are going (in the upper or lower jaw).

 Dental Implant Supported Dental Bridge

-Several Implant Supported Dental Crowns
+Several Implant-Supported Dental Crowns